-Module C: Digestive System, Nutrition, Financial Management, and First Aid role in emergency preparedness and assisting during and after a disaster.
+Module C introduces students to the health care environment, office emergencies, and first aid, with an emphasis on bandaging techniques for wounds and injuries.
+Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
 Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, and check-writing procedures essential to the successful operation of the medical office.
 Students study the administrative and clinical uses of the electronic health record.
 Students develop working knowledge of good health, nutrition, weight control, and strategies in promoting good health in patients.
 They acquire knowledge of basic anatomy and physiology, common diseases and disorders, and medical terminology of the digestive system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 They are introduced to strategies for building active reading and comprehension skills, along with techniques for managing time.
 Students practice transcribing accurate medical record notes and correcting erroneous entries, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
-Prerequisite: MAINTRO Lecture: 40.0 Hrs (20.0 in Theory/10.0 in Clinical Lab/10.0 in Computer) Lab: 40.0 Hrs (30.0 in Clinical Lab/10.0 in Computer Lab)
+Lecture: 40 Hrs (20 in Theory/10 in Clinical Lab/10 in Computer) Lab: 40 Hrs (30 in Clinical Lab/10 in Computer Lab) [Prerequisite: MAINTRO]